New Medical Leadership Model

 • Department and Division Heads maintain accountability for clinical standards and training, and oversee the affiliated clinical program or service.

-Acute Structure
+Acute Structure:

 • Chiefs of Staff provides site-level leadership and oversees operational performance of their site.
 They enable and support Site Chiefs in providing high-quality team based care.